 Pequot Lakes, Minnesota 56472

-Jake Frie, water protection specialist with Crow Wing County, recently notified me that we have been granted a total of 400 hours of DNR trained boat landing inspectors for 2016 at our public landing again.
+Upper Hay Lake has been granted a total of 450 hours of DNR trained boat landing inspectors for 2017 at our public landing.
+This is an increase of 50 hours from 2016.
 They will begin inspecting on the fishing opener and continue through Labor Day.
 If you have ideas regarding times that you feel are essential for inspection at the landing, be sure to notify one of the board members.
-Regretfully, Diane Bachman who was our main inspector will not participate this year.
-She is staying home this summer to “hopefully accomplish many important and overdue projects”.

 Claire Steen, President